 Birth should be an exciting, positive experience for a family.
 Unfortunately, birth injuries do happen in rare circumstances, and these injuries can be hard to accept when they result from the negligence or malpractice of trusted medical professionals.
 If your infant child suffered an injury as the result of an error or oversight by a medical professional, a Manchester birth injury lawyer could help you explore legal options and potentially file a claim.
-Contact a seasoned medical malpractice attorney today.
+Contact our firm to speak to a seasoned medical malpractice attorney today.

 What Are Common Types of Birth Injuries?

 Some of the most common birth injuries occur when the baby is somehow delayed in being delivered, and their oxygen flow is compromised.
 That can cause all kinds of problems with respect to the baby’s development, both physically and mentally.
 The baby can suffer physical injuries to the muscles or bones from the birthing process if the doctor took inappropriate action.
 It is also possible for the child to be hurt by a tool during the C-section process.
 The negligence could also stem from the timing of the birth – either because the doctor did not recognize that the birth needs to happen immediately or they needlessly delay intervention.

 Birth injuries can range from the minor, such as a bruised face, to the severe, such as a fractured skull or brain damage.
 Doctors and other medical professionals have a legal and ethical duty to adhere to a certain standard of care to prevent such harm befalling an infant.
 Broadly, the standard of care is the appropriate or routine level of treatment that would be expected of a doctor, nurse, or hospital staff member at any hospital.